The amazing effects extend to muscle maintenance and heart health.

 Intermittent fasting may reduce oxidative stress.

-Even when you’re not losing weight by doing an intermittent fasting routine, your cells may benefit from additional protection, according to a study by Cell Metabolism.
+According to a study, even when you’re not losing weight by doing an intermittent fasting routine, your cells may benefit from additional protection.

 Intermittent fasting may help you live longer.

-Rodent studies suggest that intermittent fasting, which is much easier to maintain than the extreme cutting of calories, may also increase life expectancy.
-In a study that compared rats that had unrestricted access to food with rats fed every alternate day, rats that fasted lived 83% longer than those that ate.
+Rodent studies have shown that intermittent fasting may also increase life expectancy the same way as continuous calorie restriction, which is much easier to maintain than the extreme cutting of calories.
+The effects have been quite dramatic in some of these studies.
+In a study that compared rats that had unrestricted access to food with rats fed every alternate day, rats that fasted lived 83% longer than those that did not.

-If you’re looking at how to start a health-boosting fast yourself, along with dozens of delicious recipes, healthy meals, and even keto meals, check out our page.
+If you’re looking at how to start a health-boosting fast yourself, check out our page, along with dozens of healthy meals, delicious recipes, and even keto meals.